-Calamansi limes are small naturally strong sour green citrus fruit commonly known as the Philippine Lime or Philippine lemon. this is a citrus is a hybrid between a kumquat and mandarin orange. made to a beverage, condiment, added in marinades, preserves, garnish or the piece de resistance to sweet and savory dishes, packing a zesty punch, and brightens the dish with it’s naturally sweet and sour citrusy flavor.
+Calamansi limes are small natural citrus fruit popular in the Philippines and throughout Southeast Asia also known as known as the Philippine Lime or Philippine lemon.
+They are used as flavoring ingredients in marinades, as preservatives, to garnish or the piece de resistance to sweet and savory dishes.
+They have a sour, tart flavor and brightens the dish with it’s naturally sweet and sour citrusy flavor.

 A Brief History Calamansi Limes